-Regulations shall be promulgated requiring the inclusion in [State] construction contracts of clauses providing for appropriate remedies and covering the following subjects:
+Regulations [Operational procedures] shall be promulgated requiring the inclusion in [Purchasing Agency] contracts of clauses providing for appropriate remedies and covering the following subjects:

-- (a) liquidated damages as appropriate; - (b) specified excuses for delay or nonperformance; - (c) termination of the contract for default; and - (d) termination of the contract in whole or in part for the convenience of the [State].

-(4) Modification of Required Clauses.
+- (a) liquidated damages as appropriate; - (b) specified excuses for delay or nonperformance; - (c) termination of the contract for default; and - (d) termination of the contract in whole or in part for the convenience of the [Purchasing Agency]. - (4) Modification of Required Clauses.

-The Chief Procurement Officer or the head of a Purchasing Agency may vary the clauses promulgated by the [Policy Office] [Chief Procurement Officer] under Subsection (1) and Subsection (3) of this Section for inclusion in any particular [State] construction contract, provided that any variations are supported by a written determination that states the circumstances justifying such variations, and provided that notice of any such material variation be stated in the Invitation for Bids or Request for Proposals.
+The Chief Procurement Officer or the head of a Purchasing Agency may vary the clauses promulgated by the [Chief Procurement Officer] under Subsection (1) and Subsection (3) of this Section for inclusion in any particular [Purchasing Agency] contract, provided that any variations are supported by a written determination that states the circumstances justifying such variations, and provided that notice of any such material variation be stated in the Invitation for Bids or Request for Proposals.

-- (1) The language is unchanged in all material respects from Sections 5-401 (2) through (4) of the 1979 Code.
-This Section directs the [Policy Office] [Chief Procurement Officer] to promulgate contract clauses that call for adjustment of price, time for performance, or other contract provisions as appropriate with respect to situations that continually develop on construction projects.
-It does not require these situations to be treated in any particular way, but it doe require that they be anticipated and addressed. - (2) Subsection (2) permits price adjustments pursuant to any clauses promulgated under Subsection (1) to be determined in accordance with the contract terms or by agreement.
-Absent an agreement, the Procurement Officer will make a unilateral determination of the price adjustment which is subject to appeal under Article 9 (Legal and Contractual Remedies). - (3) In using unit prices it must be remembered that great variations in the number of units required may necessitate adjustments in the unit price. - (4) Other clauses not normally subject to the pricing formulas of Subsection (2) are also required to be included in the contract as appropriate by Subsection (3).
+(1) This Section directs the [Chief Procurement Officer] to promulgate contract clauses that call for adjustment of price, time for performance, or other contract provisions as appropriate with respect to situations that continually develop on construction projects.
+It does not require these situations to be treated in any particular way, but it does require that they be anticipated and addressed.

+(2) Subsection (2) permits price adjustments pursuant to any clauses promulgated under Subsection (1) to be determined in accordance with the contract terms or by agreement.
+Absent an agreement, the Procurement Officer will make a unilateral determination of the price adjustment which is subject to appeal under Article 9 (Legal and Contractual Remedies).

+(3) In using unit prices it must be remembered that great variations in the number of units required may necessitate adjustments in the unit price.

+(4) Other clauses not normally subject to the pricing formulas of Subsection (2) are also required to be included in the contract as appropriate by Subsection (3).

-§5-402 Fiscal Responsibility.
+§5-302 Fiscal Responsibility.

-Every contract modification, change order, or contract price adjustment under a construction contract with the [State] in excess of [\$ ] shall be subject to prior written certification by the fiscal officer of the entity responsible for funding the project or the contract, or other official responsible for monitoring and reporting upon the status of the costs of the total project budget or contract budget, as to the effect of the contract modification, change order, or adjustment in contract price on the total project budget or the total contract budget.
+Every contract modification, change order, or contract price adjustment under a contract with the [Purchasing Agency] in] shall be subject to prior written certification by excess of [\$ the fiscal officer of the entity responsible for funding the project or the contract, or other official responsible for monitoring and reporting upon the status of the costs of the total project budget or contract budget, as to the effect of the contract modification. change order, or adjustment in contract price on the total project budget or the total contract budget.
 In the event that the certification of the fiscal officer or other responsible official discloses a resulting increase in the total project budget and/or the total contract budget, the Procurement Officer shall not execute or make such contract modification, change order, or adjustment in contract price unless sufficient funds are available therefor, or the scope of the project or contract is adjusted so as to permit the degree of completion that is feasible within the total project budget and/or total contract budget as it existed prior to the contract modification, change order, or adjustment in contract price under consideration; provided, however, that with respect to the validity, as to the contractor, of any executed contract modification, change order, or adjustment in contract price which the contractor has reasonably relied upon, it shall be presumed that there has been compliance with the provisions of this Section.

-ARTICLE 6 - MODIFICATION AND TERMINATION OF CONTRACTS FOR SUPPLIES AND SERVICES
+ARTICLE 6 - MODIFICATIONS AND TERMINATION OF CONTRACTS FOR SUPPLIES - Reserved